 Do Antlers Indicate Health Concerns?

-The number of points on a deer’s antler is called the tine, and the amount can depend upon his health, genetics, how well he has fed during the winter, and age.
+The number of points on a deer’s antler is called the time, and the amount can depend upon his health, genetics, how well he has fed during the winter, and age.

-Thus, antlers do not always grow the same each year with different sizes caused by the health of the deer and its food supply.
+Antlers do not always grow the same each year; the health of the deer and its food supply all make a difference.

 Because of damage from general wear and fighting over time, it is common to see deer with antler points that have been blunted or broken off entirely.